rbsteinm/AppliedDataAnalysis/project/README.md

 To perform this, we used the [UCDP dataset](http://ucdp.uu.se) which provides information about the conflicts from 1945 to 2016 and peace agreements from 1975 to 2011.

+### Facts about conflicts and peace agreements :

+**More than 30% of the conflicts took place in Africa.**

+**72% of the peace agreements concern governmental incompabilities.**

+**On average, a conflict lasts more than 19 years in Asia.**

+**More than 50% of the conflicts that benefited from a peace agreement were located in Africa**

+**70% of the conflicts solved by the UN started because of a governmental incompatibility.**

 # Research questions
 Here are the problematics we would like to address: